simon-gd/mimic/install.md

 ## Local Setup (Windows)
 **Warning**: These instructions need quite a bit of clarification.

-These are rough instructions for setting up Mimic, assuming your have all the pre-requisits installed:
+These are rough instructions for setting sup Mimic, assuming your have all the pre-requisits installed:

 - using command line navigate to the mimic folder that contains manage.py
 - python manage.py syncdb